hudson-and-thames/mlfinlab/docs/source/implementations/sampling.rst

 Imagine that:

-A was generated at :math:`t_1` and triggered on :math:`t_8`
+* A was generated at :math:`t_1` and triggered on :math:`t_8`

-B was generated at :math:`t_3` and triggered on :math:`t_6`
+* B was generated at :math:`t_3` and triggered on :math:`t_6`

-C was generated on :math:`t_7` and triggered on :math:`t_9`
+* C was generated on :math:`t_7` and triggered on :math:`t_9`

 In this case we see that A used information about returns on :math:`[t_1,t_8]` to generate label-endtime which overlaps with :math:`[t_3, t_6]` which was used by B, however C didn't use any returns information which was used by to label other samples.
 Here we would like to introduce the concept of concurrency.

 We say that labels :math:`y_i` and :math:`y_j` are concurrent at :math:`t` if they are a function of at least one common return at :math:`r_{t-1,t}`

 In terms of concurrency label C is the most 'pure' as it doesn't use any piece of information from other labels, while A is the 'dirtiest' as it uses information from both B and C. By understanding average label uniqueness you can measure how 'pure' your dataset is based on concurrency of labels.
-We can measure average label uniqueness using get_av_uniqueness_from_triple_barrier function from mlfinlab package.
+We can measure average label uniqueness using get_av_uniqueness_from_triple_barrier function from the mlfinlab package.

 This function is the orchestrator to derive average sample uniqueness from a dateset labeled by the triple barrier method.